kamybagheri1998/hackathon/README.md

 \
 **What evidence do you have that this is worth the investment?**\
 There are many ways that a lack of hardware presents itself in the modern world.
-One big result of the lack of access to quality and digital education is the lack of qualified experts in the field of IT.
+One big problem resulting from inadequate access to quality and digital education is the lack of qualified experts in the field of IT.
 Furthermore, lacking hardware hinders the development of homeschooling opportunities.\
 \
 **Can you think of this problem in a different way?
 Can you re-frame it?**\